MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Troubleshoot

 This section provides some troubleshooting tips for common problems.
+Check if any of these troubleshooting steps help.

 ### No completion lists